LuthfiMirza/AI-Interview-Evaluation-System-End-to-End-/ai_interview_project/README.md

 streamlit run streamlit_app.py
 ```

-Set the FastAPI base URL in the sidebar (defaults to `http://localhost:8000/api`), upload a video, and the page will poll until the report is ready while displaying confidence, summary, and vision metrics.
+Set the FastAPI base URL in the sidebar (defaults to `http://localhost:8000/api`), upload a video, and the page will poll until the report is ready while displaying confidence and summary.

 ---

 ## 🎯 STT MVP & Accuracy Validation

+### Performance tips (quality vs speed)
+- Default `WHISPER_MODEL_SIZE=base.en` in `.env` balances accuracy and size; use `medium.en` for higher accuracy (slower) or `tiny.en` for fastest download.
+- If you have a GPU, set `WHISPER_DEVICE=cuda` to accelerate Whisper.
+- Summaries are disabled by default to reduce NLP latency; enable by calling `score_transcript(..., include_summary=True)` if needed.

 The MVP now focuses on delivering ≥90 % accuracy for English speech-to-text via a noise-robust Whisper pipeline.
 Key components: